How to Start Saving for Retirement in Your 20’s

 Start Now

 It's never too early to start saving for retirement.
 In fact, in your early 20's is the absolute best time to start saving.
-The more time you have to let your sit and take advantage of compound interest, the more money you'll have to retire with.
+The more time you have to let your money sit and take advantage of compound interest, the more money you'll have to retire with.

 Save as much as you can when you're young.
 Most likely, you don't have dependents to take care of – only yourself.
 This is a great time to put away as much money as you can, especially because you don't have too many bills to pay at the moment.